tbg/goplay/cgo_libc_static/README.md

 binary with the goal of running it during nightly builds.
-The test uses [lib/pq](https://github.com/lib/pq) to connect to a [Cockroach DB cluster](http://github.com/cockroachdb/cockroach) (which essentially speaks Postgres' SQL dialect).
+The test uses [lib/pq](https://github.com/lib/pq) to connect to a [Cockroach DB cluster](http://github.com/cockroachdb/cockroach) (which essentially speaks Postgres' wire protocol).
 You already know what happened when he tried to run it:

 ```
 fatal error: unexpected signal during runtime execution